-A producer field must be a field of a simple bean class or session bean class.
+A producer field must be a field of a managed bean class or session bean class.
 A producer field may be either static or non-static.

 If a producer field sometimes contains a null value when accessed, then the producer field must have scope @Dependent.
-If a producer method contains a null value at runtime, and the producer field declares any other scope, an IllegalProductexception is thrown by the container.
-This restriction allows the container to use a client proxy, as defined in Section 5.4, "Client proxies".
+If a producer method contains a null value at runtime, and the producer field declares any other scope, an illegalProductException is thrown by the container.
+This restriction allows the container to use a client proxy, as defined in Section 5.3, "Client proxies".

 If the producer field return type is a parameterized type, it must specify actual type parameters for each type parameter.
-If a producer field return type contains a wildcard type parameter or type variable, a DefinitionException is thrown by the container at deployment time.
+If a producer field return type contains a wildcard type parameter or type variable, the container automatically detects the problem and treats it as a definition error, as defined in Section 10.3, "Problems detected automatically by the container".